 - Installed characteristics of Equal percentage valve is nearly linear when pressure drop varies with the flow.

-Selection of Control Valve Characteristics
+Selection of Valve Characteristics for Control Valve Sizing

-Following method should be used:
+Following method should be used for control valve sizing

 - Choose Equal percentage characteristics, if Pvalve < 70% of system Pressure Drop